 Glossy surfaces will reflect light around the room, but take care that floor tiles have a non-slip surface.

-While the idea of using dark colours in a small space might seem like a bad idea, as this atmospheric space shows, it can elongate the room if done well.
+While the idea of using dark colours in a small space might seem like a bad idea, as this atmospheric space, designed by Granit Architects, shows, it can elongate the room if done well.
 Glazed metallic tiles and black metro tiles reflect plenty of light in this shower room.

 The owners of this en suite stole space from an adjoining bedroom and corridor to ensure they could fit a shower and bath in the narrow bathroom.
 The couple opted for iridescent glass mosaic tiles in Incense and Riverbed floor tiles in Spey from Fired Earth to give their space a luxurious look.
 The glossy tiles also help bounce light around the room which has no windows, aside from a light tunnel in the ceiling.